mt-mods/telemosaic/README.md

 Current behavior
 ----------------

-Beacons can be found in the creative inventory.
+Beacons are created with 2 diamonds, 3 obsidian blocks, and a wooden
+door: first row diamond, door, diamond; second row the obsidian blocks.

 Right-clicking a beacon with a default mese crystal fragment remembers the position in the fragment, which turns into a telemosaic key.
 Right-clicking a second beacon with the key sets up a teleportation route from the second beacon to the first beacon.
 To set up a return path, right-click the second beacon with the fragment, and the first beacon with the resulting key again.

 The beacons do not need to be strictly paired this way: rings or star-shaped networks are also possible.
 Each beacon has only a